mitchasdf/Buynants/README.md

 Escape can be used to cancel your top-most offer, without even needing to have the open orders interface open.

 !!NONE OF THESE HOTKEYS WORK IF YOUR CURRENT FOCUS IS THE TRADING VIEW WINDOW!! - So if you click the main chart at all, you need to click somewhere else that isn't the chart.
 Inconvenient I know but I am tired of fighting with the code on the page and I don't know how to fix the issue.
+The scroll wheel seems to be an exception here and will still edit the text boxes while your focus is the trading view.